-- Is a large “chopping” knife, so it is not very useful for other tasks.
+- Is a large “chopping” tool, so it is not very useful for other tasks.

 5. Mercer Culinary Genesis 6-Inch – Budget Chef’s Knife

 In the kitchen, a chef’s knife is quite useful.
 You can chop, cut, slice, trim, and prepare almost any dish.
-Because not everyone need a cutting-edge laser-cut German steel knife, we’d like to include the Mercer Culinary Genesis.
+Because not everyone needs a cutting-edge laser-cut German steel blade, we’d like to include the Mercer Culinary Genesis.

-This is a low-cost chef’s knife that is ideal for individuals who rarely prepare food but want a decent knife but do not want to pay the high cost of a high-quality chef’s knife.
+This is a low-cost chef’s knife that is ideal for individuals who rarely prepare food but want a decent option but do not want to pay the high cost of a high-quality of the top blades on this list.

 - Blade Material: Forged High Carbon Stainless Steel